List of Monk characters: Captain Leland Stottlemeyer

-Captain Leland Francis Stottlemeyer, portrayed by Ted Levine, is a captain of the San Francisco Police Department (SFPD)'s homicide detail, and a longtime and long-suffering friend of main protagonist Adrian Monk from their days on the force together, where Stottlemeyer served as Monk's fourth partner and later as watch commander.
+Captain Leland Francis Stottlemeyer, portrayed by Ted Levine, is a captain of the San Francisco Police Department (SFPD)'s homicide detail.
+He is a longtime and long-suffering friend of main protagonist Adrian Monk from their days on the force together, when Stottlemeyer served as Monk's fourth partner and later as watch commander.
 Stottlemeyer's second-in-command, Lieutenant Randy Disher, is a source of much comedic strife.
-In the tradition of superior officers in detective television shows, Stottlemeyer often punctuates comedic moment by shouting the protagonist's last name in an annoyed tone.
+In the tradition of superior officers in detective television shows, Stottlemeyer often punctuates comedic moments by shouting the protagonist's last name in an annoyed tone.

 Not much is known of Stottlemeyer's life before he joined the SFPD in the series, though in an interview, Ted Levine stated it was his own belief that Stottlemeyer had served in the military and was later discharged, lived on the East Coast, then moved to California as a young man, joining the police force.
-In "Mr. Monk and the Class Reunion", it is implied that he has lived in the Bay Area since at least the 1970s, as when he is trying to get information from reunion guests about a homicide investigation, he is booed off the stage when the projectionist displays some embarrassing pictures of him wearing riot gear and attacking protesters at an anti-nuclear warfare demonstration at UC Berkeley.
+In "Mr. Monk and the Class Reunion", it is implied that he has lived in the Bay Area since at least the 1970s; when he is trying to get information from reunion guests about a homicide investigation, he is booed off the stage when the projectionist displays some embarrassing pictures of him wearing riot gear and attacking protesters at an anti-nuclear warfare demonstration at UC Berkeley.
+In S05E13, "Mr. Monk is on the Air," Captain Stottelmeyer has multiple pictures of helicopters on the wall of his office, as well as a picture of a F-22 Raptor (likely a souvenir from S04E14, "Mr. Monk and the Astronaut").
+Such keepsakes are common among former service members.
+Incidentally there is a print on his office wall of a number of helicopters, but these are U.K. Royal Naval helicopters.

 In "Mr. Monk Makes the Playoffs", it is mentioned that he has not lived in Los Angeles for almost 30 years.
 The novel Mr. Monk and the New Lieutenant reveals that Stottlemeyer's father was a bartender named Hamish.
 Stottlemeyer mentions in "Mr. Monk Gets Cabin Fever" that he was the youngest officer in the history of the SFPD to make detective, giving him at least a few years of seniority on Monk.
-As Stottlemeyer mentions in "Mr. Monk Goes to the Carnival," when Monk was promoted to detective, he was partnered with Stottlemeyer, and right away, showed off his amazing abilities when he proved that a prostitute's apparent suicide was murder.
-It is mentioned in "Mr. Monk Takes His Medicine" that Stottlemeyer was Monk's fourth partner on the force, and this came two weeks after Monk made detective (Monk says that his first three partners were good enough guys but their professional chemistry did not work).
+As Stottlemeyer mentions in "Mr. Monk Goes to the Carnival", when Monk was promoted to detective, he was partnered with Stottlemeyer and right away showed off his amazing abilities when he proved that a prostitute's apparent suicide was murder.
+It is mentioned in "Mr. Monk Takes His Medicine" that Stottlemeyer was Monk's fourth partner on the force, and this came two weeks after Monk made detective (Monk says that his first three partners were good enough guys but that their professional chemistry did not work).